zapta/apio-wiki-dev/docs/index.md

 ## Formatting the source code code.

-The ``apio format`` finds and formats all the project source files.
+Formatting the source code is as simple as running `apio format` command.

 ```
 work2$ apio format